Spring Lake Heights, New Jersey

 Spring Lake Heights is a borough located in the southern coastal portion of Monmouth County, New Jersey, United States.
-As of the 2010 United States Census, the borough's population was 4,713, reflecting a decline of 514 (−9.8%) from the 5,227 counted in the 2000 Census, which had in turn declined by 114 (−2.1%) from the 5,341 counted in the 1990 Census.
+As of the 2020 United States census, the borough's population was 4,890, an increase of 177 (+3.8%) from the 2010 census count of 4,713, which in turn reflected a decline of 514 (−9.8%) from the 5,227 counted in the 2000 census.

 The borough of Spring Lake Heights was formed by an act of the New Jersey Legislature on March 19, 1927, from portions of Wall Township, based on the results of a referendum held on May 3, 1927.
 The borough was named for Spring Lake, which was named for a clear spring-fed lake.

 Geography

 According to the United States Census Bureau, the borough had a total area of 1.5 square miles (3.43 km2), including 1.30 square miles (3.35 km2) of land and 0.03 square miles (0.08 km2) of water (2.26%).

 Wreck Pond is a tidal pond located on the coast of the Atlantic Ocean, surrounded by Wall Township and the boroughs of Spring Lake, Spring Lake Heights, and Sea Girt.
 The Wreck Pond watershed covers about 12.8 sqmi in eastern Monmouth County.

 The borough borders the Monmouth County municipalities of Lake Como, Sea Girt, Spring Lake and Wall Township.

 Unincorporated communities, localities and place names located partially or completely within the borough include Villa Park.